 The humanities program can be focused in many subject areas, including, but not limited to, social studies, poetry, drama, art, music, language arts, foreign language, and culture.

 Programs should focus on broadening perspectives and helping students understand the wider world and their place in it.

 The humanities program should be initiated and coordinated by the school librarian and exemplify the role of the library program in advancing the overall educational goals of the school.

 What types of libraries and programs are eligible?

 U.S. school libraries, public or private, that serve children in any combination of grades K-8 are eligible, provided the library is staffed by a state-certified librarian.
 Libraries are encouraged to self-nominate.

 Nominated programs must have taken place during the current school year.
 Programs that are still in progress as of the award deadline are eligible.

-Sara Jaffarian is a retired school librarian who has been a member of the American Library Association for 63 years.
+Sara Jaffarian was a dedicated school librarian and longtime ALA member.
 She began her career as a librarian in the public school system of Quincy, Massachusetts.
-She later served as the Director of Libraries for the Greensboro Public Schools in North Carolina and the Supervisor of Libraries for the Seattle Public Schools in Washington.
+She later served as the director of libraries for the Greensboro Public Schools in North Carolina and the Supervisor of Libraries for the Seattle Public Schools in Washington.
 Read more about Mrs. Jaffarian.